DioCar84/A-Taste-of-Lisbon/README.md

   - ### Paginated Menu/Blog

     The menu page lists up to 6 different menu items and then will create a link below to the next page.
 This will continue until either the last 6 or less items are displayed.
 For the blog up to 4 articles will be displayed per page and then the same logic will be applied as in the menu page.
-New pages will be created until the last 4 or less posts remain and are diplayed.
+New pages will be created until the last 4 or less posts remain and are displayed.

     ![paginatedmenu](./documentation/features/Paginated%20Menu.png)